OnTheDEX/xrpledger-token-data-api/README.md

 #### GET parameters to specify:
 Parameter | Specification | Description
 --- | --- | ---
 `token` | String, optional | When not specified, returns complete list of traded pairs.
 Note that this complete list includes inverted pairs (eg. TOKEN/USD.rhub and USD.rhub/TOKEN) with the same overall metrics for easier access to the pair you might want.
 Be sure not to double-count such entries where relevant in your use case.
 If `token` is specified as a concatenation of currency code and issuing account with a period `.` separator, returns only those pairs traded against the specified token.
-Examples: `CSC.rCSCManTZ8ME9EoLrSHHYKW8PPwWMgkwr`, `XRP`
+Examples: `CSC.rCSCManTZ8ME9EoLrSHHYKW8PPwWMgkwr`, `XRP`.
+If `token` is set to be `XRP`, tokens are always returned as the base currency with XRP as the quote currency.
+If `token` is specified in conjuction with `quote` below, `token` is treated as the base currency request (including if set as XRP) and data will be returned in this configuration.
+`quote` | String, optional | If specified, must be used with `token` parameter and will limit the return data to be for this pairing only (`token`/`quote`).
+Examples: `SOLO.rsoLo2S1kiGeCcn6hCUXVrCpGMWLrRrLZz`, `XRP`.
 `by` | `volume` (traded volume in USD equivalent value), `trades` (number of trades) | Sorts the returned pairs by the parameter specified, in descending order.
 Default: `volume`
 `page` | Integer | Data page number to return.
 Default is page `1`.
 `per_page` | Integer | Maximum number of results to return for this page.
 Default (and max) is `100`.